Asiatic Vespers

 The Asiatic Vespers (also known as the Asian Vespers, Ephesian Vespers, or the Vespers of 88 BC) refers to the massacres of Roman and other Latin-speaking peoples living in parts of western Anatolia c. early 88 BC by forces loyal to Mithridates VI Eupator, ruler of the Kingdom of Pontus, who orchestrated the massacre in an attempt to rid Asia Minor of Roman influence.
 An estimated 80,000 people were killed during the episode.
 The incident served as the casus belli or immediate cause of the First Mithridatic War between the Roman Republic and the Kingdom of Pontus.
+Some scholars and historians consider these massacres to be a case of genocide.

 Background

 In the 100s BC, Mithridates had continued to avoid confrontation with the Roman republic, which itself was occupied in the Jugurthine and Cimbric wars.
 However, due to Mithridates' subjugation of Armenia and other territories along the Black Sea, Roman attention fell on Pontus.
 With Nicomedes III of Bithynia, Mithridates saw an opportunity in 108–107 BC and partitioned Paphlagonia.
 A Roman embassy protested and demanded the two kings to withdraw, but was ignored.

 A few years later, c.
 102 BC, Nicomedes and Mithridates came into a dispute over Cappadocia: Nicomedes sent a garrison into the country and married its dowager queen, Laodice.
 After Mithridates attempted to assassinate the king of Cappadocia, Ariarathes VII Philometor, Ariarathes went to war.
 Mithridates invaded with a large army and killed Ariarathes, installing his own son – Ariarathes IX – c.
 101 BC.
 Mithridates attempted to sway the Romans into accepting his conquests but was largely unsuccessful.
 After a revolution overthrew Mithridates' son in 97 BC, Nicomedes appealed to Rome for support.
 Mithridates did so also, but the Romans – probably finding the matter too difficult to untangle – ordered both kings to leave Cappadocia and to allow its nobility to choose a new king.
 It then sent the governor of Cilicia, then Lucius Cornelius Sulla, to install the new king – Ariobarzanes I – into power.